MatteoCampinoti94/thetrove-downloader/README.md

 However, please do take care to not overuse this utility and risk overwhelming their connection.
 Thank you.

 Root folders such as "/Books" are protected and cannot be downloaded without using the `--no-preserve-root` flag.

+## Contributing

+All contributions and suggestions are welcome!

+If you have suggestions for fixes or improvements, you can open an issue with your idea, see [#Issues](#issues) for details.

+## Issues

+If you encounter any problem during usage of the program, an issue can be opened on the project's page on [GitLab](https://gitlab.com/MatteoCampinoti94/theteove-downloader/issues).

+When opening an issue for a problem, please copy the error message – if any – and describe the operation in progress when the error occurred.